-The Maasai, are thought to be a mixture of nilotes who originated in the nile area, and the hamites in the area of north africa.
+The Maasai is thought to be a mixture of nilotes who originated in the Nile area, and the Hamites in the area of North Africa.
 This beautiful tribe and its culture are nomadic and pastoral.
 Their life revolves around their large herds of cattle, which according to their traditional Maasai belief, all (cattle) belong to them.
 Maasai people mainly depend on everything from their cattle, starting with shelter, food and traditional dress.
 Maasai live in huts made of tree branches, mud,(and) grass and cow dung.
 They live in families known as (boma) emanyata which refers to settlements composed of enclosed homesteads.
 A fence made of thorny bushes surrounds the Manyata.
 This protects the Maasai and their livestock from intruders and predators.
 Each Maasai Manyata has about 10 to 20 huts known as “inkajijik”.
-According to tradition, women construct the Maasai huts.
+According to tradition, women construct Maasai huts.
 In addition to constructing the house, women in the Maasai community are also responsible for collecting firewood, fetching water, milking the herds of cattle and cooking for the family.
 Young boys look after the livestock while the warriors maintain Peace and quiet.
 Older men oversee daily operations in the community.
 Here you will meet the most patriarchal community in Africa with their social relations based on the system of clans (ogilata), of which there are thought to be eleven in total.
 You will also get a glimpse of the (age) system in Tanzania in which the most important group is that of the warriors (morani), who pass on their ritual ceremonies from one generation to the next!.
 They believe in a single God named Engai, who has two distinct faces, resembling God or Satan.
-The former Narok brings rain and welfare of all kinds, (is a good and benevolent Black God, while the latter Nanyokei, who is associated with the long dry seasons and is origin of all troublesome situations to them.!
+The former Narok brings rain and welfare of all kinds, (is a good and benevolent Black God, while the latter Nanyokei, who is associated with the long dry seasons and is the origin of all troublesome situations to them.!

 The Hadza people, or Hadzabe’e, ARE an ethnic group in central Tanzania living around Lake Eyasi in the central Rift Valley and in the neighboring Serengeti Plateau.
 With just under 1000 in number.
 Some 300–400 Hadza live as hunter-gatherers, much as they have for thousands or even tens of thousands of years.
 They are the last functioning hunter-gatherers in Africa.
 This tribe is found in different areas of Africa, but they originated in from Namibia.
 With A click sounding language, the Hadza are not closely related to any other people.
 However, they are traditionally considered an East African branch of the Khoisan peoples as they both use the click language.
 Due to culturAL interaction (specifically at Mang’ola village) the Hadzabe people have adopted some words from the Datoga tribe.
 For example, when greeting they don’t use the click sound but rather adopted words from the neighbors.
-‘Mtaana bawa’ for males ‘Mtaana aya’ for females and the one greeted will reply ‘mtaana’.
-Exclusively mutual relationships exist between honey-guides and mammals: in order to obtain wax, the bird guides people and honey-badgers to the nests of wild bees.
+‘Mtaana Bawa’ for males ‘Mtaana aya’ for females and the one greeted will reply ‘mtaana’.
+Exclusively mutual relationships exist between honey-guides and mammals: in order to obtain the wax, the bird guides people and honey-badgers to the nests of wild bees.
 The Hadza whistle “dialogs” with the honey-guide that mimic the bird’s song.
 The role of the honey-guide is reflected also in Hadza mythology, both in natural and personified form.
 Blessing Safaris will let you to the Hadza, who are highly skilled, selective, and opportunistic foragers, who adjust their diet according to season and circumstance.
 Depending on local availability, some groups might rely more heavily on tubers, others on berries and others on meat.
 This variability is the result of their opportunism and adjustment to prevailing conditions.
 This is where women are submissive to men, also the young are submissive to their elders and the whole clan is submissive to the king.
-Meet them when meat is abundant, during the dry season, when game concentrate around sources of water.
-During this time, men often hunt in pairs, and spend entire nights lying in wait by waterholes, hoping to shoot animals that approach for a night-time drink.
+Meet them when meat is abundant, during the dry season, when game concentrates around sources of water.
+During this time, men often hunt in pairs and spend entire nights lying in wait by waterholes, hoping to shoot animals that approach for a night-time drink.
 They use bows and arrows treated with poison.
-The poison is made of the branches of the shrub Adenium Coetaneum commonly known as wild rose.
+The poison is made of the branches of the shrub Adenium Coetaneum commonly known as a wild rose.
 Do not miss this amazing experience!.
 The Hadza ~the only tribe in Tanzania exempt from the rule of law in conservation and in tax payment!.
 Book with us